BedrockTweaks/Files/CONTRIBUTING.md

 ##### Type
 Must be one of the following:

 - feat: A new feature
+  - Only new/missing vanilla tweaks packs or packs accepted in [discussions](https://github.com/BedrockTweaks/Files/discussions) PR's will be accepted.
 - update: An update to an existing feature
 - fix: A bug fix
+  - Only PR's from a confirmed [issue](https://github.com/BedrockTweaks/Files/issues) will be accepted.
 - chore: Changes to the build process, tools, documentation...

 ##### Scope